cms-opendata-analyses/PFNanoProducerTool/README.md

 # PFNano

-This is a [NanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD) framework that allows users to add Particle Flow candidates to NanoAOD files, by preprocessing MiniAOD files.
+This is a [NanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD) framework that allows users to add Particle Flow candidates to NanoAOD files, by processing MiniAOD files.

 The current full content of these NanoAOD files can be seen [here](https://htmlpreview.github.io/?https://github.com/josephmoop/PFNano/blob/c6ea74b6f5ac6646c5ab86dac0b1a6e0fb4edeae/test/nanoAOD_2016MC.html).
 In this version, PFcandidates can be saved in several collections: general PF candidates only, AK4 jet candidates only, AK8 jet candidate only, or all the PF candidates.